-The Future of Work: Training Australia’s Workforce for the Jobs of Tomorrow
+Industry 4.0 and the Future of Work: Australia’s Jobs of Tomorrow

 We are experiencing a period of profound change.
 Jobs that have existed for years are being displaced and new occupations are being created at an exponential rate.